potassco/benchmark-tool/docs/getting_started/bgen/templates.md

 `run.encodings`: encoding files to be used for this instance
 `run.root`: the path to the benchmark-tool folder
 `run.timeout`: the walltime for this run
+`run.memout`: the memory limit for this run in MB (20000 by default)
 `run.solver`: the solver/program to be used for this run
 `run.args`: additional arguments to be used by the solver/program